gauravsingh0809/github.io/README.md

 2. Specify pattern as sfrdashboard22(/)?(.*) and proxy as http://localhost:port_of_flask_app/{R:2}

 * Now, you should be able to access them at cedar.gov.in/sfrreport22 and cedar.gov.in/sfrdashboard22

+## If you already have an existing flask app

+Please change the variables in web config file of Flask app accordingly.